Management Strategies for Minimizing Early Pregnancy Loss

 Transporting cows to summer pasture oftentimes coincides with the breeding season.
 Especially, if cows or heifers are artificially inseminated and need to be near working facilities during that time.
 It is important to plan transportation, or other stressors, strategically to prevent early pregnancy loss and reducing overall pregnancy rates.

-Research conducted at Colorado State University has found that transporting cattle between days 5 and 42 post insemination can result in a 10% reduction in pregnancy loss.
+Research conducted at Colorado State University has found that transporting cattle between days 5 and 42 post insemination can result in a 10% reduction in pregnancy.
 This window of time is crucial for blastocyst formation, maternal recognition of pregnancy, and adhesion to the uterine wall.
 When cattle are loaded into a trailer and transported to a new place, they may become stressed and release a cascade of hormones that can alter the uterine environment making it less ideal for supporting a pregnancy.
 Prior to day 5, the embryo is still in the oviduct and protected from changes in the uterine environment.
 After day 42, the embryo has implanted into the uterine wall and is less susceptible to changes in environment.
 While transporting on days 5 to 42 pose the greatest risk, waiting to haul cows and heifers until a week or two after day 42 may help prevent late embryonic loss.
 Ultimately, stress during those critical time points may disturb important early embryonic processes and lead to embryonic mortality and increased pregnancy loss.

 Some general guidelines for when to transport pregnant cows and heifers post breeding: